-According to the study conducted by researchers at University of California, Irvine, and published by the Journal of the American Heart Association, the heating coils in newer e-cigarettes use nickel-chromium alloy, which is what makes them so harmful.
+According to a study conducted by researchers at University of California, Irvine, and published by the Journal of the American Heart Association, the heating coils in newer e-cigarettes use nickel-chromium alloy, which is what makes them so harmful.
 Previously, the heating elements were made of stainless steel, and even though those were not completely safe for lungs, since they are still enabling a consumer to inhale a vapor at a high temperature, researchers found that damage was significantly worse when the heating coil was made of nickel-chromium alloy.

 Researchers said that within an hour of their experiment, they found evidence of severe respiratory distress from the nickel-chromium alloy coils.
 The subjects experienced labored breathing, wheezing, and panting.
 When they examined the lung tissue, their findings were consistent and showed that the lungs were severely compromised.
 They found lung lesions, red blood cell congestion, obliteration of alveolar spaces, and pneumonitis.

 These are all signs of severe lung damage.
 Let’s take a look at what this damage means for your lungs and your body.

 How Lung Damage Affects the Rest of the Body